 NYITCOM accepts applicants on a rolling basis.
-Applicants may also be placed in a wait list category for future consideration, as openings become available after the class is filled.
+Applicants may also be placed on a waiting list for future consideration, as openings become available after the class is filled.
 Upon acceptance, a nonrefundable \$1,500 enrollment confirmation deposit is required to confirm a place in the class.